groxio-learning/chattbot/README.md

 - Learn that Elixir code is primarily modules with functions inside
 - Those functions can be tested with software tests.
+- If there's time, refactoring is taking code that works and turning it into better code that works.
+- Tests are a safety net.

 ## Vocabulary